diasks2/diasks2/README.md

 ## Side Projects / Consulting

 **Wedding App**	(September 2012)
-* Created a multi-lingual Ruby on Rails web app to help a client manage guests for an international wedding.
+* Created a multi-lingual Ruby on Rails web app to help a client manage guests for an international wedding

 **Interior Design Website**	(December 2012)
 * Created an interior design website for One Fourteen Bailey